Has Norway ever shone brighter than in this 8K time-lapse?

 “But 8K screens will be coming to market soon, and when they do, it’s nice to have some material out there.”

-The glaciers, mountains and waterfalls are all about raw, sublime power.
-On the other hand, natural wonders such as the northern lights, the fjords and quiet mountain plateaus highlight Norway’s serene qualities.
+The glaciers, mountains, and waterfalls are all about raw, sublime power.
+On the other hand, natural wonders such as the northern lights, the midnight sun, the fjords, and quiet national parks highlight Norway’s serene qualities.